 Created healthier living environment

 Mr. & Mrs. L was an elderly couple, whose home destroyed by the tornado.
 She, in comatose state.
-He, sole care-giver.
+He, sole care-giver and blind.
 Unable to transport her to doctor’s appointments, unable to easily obtain resources such as food or access to post office.

 Results